 Is Action Needed to Receive the Relief?

-No. The interest waiver and suspension of required payments will be applied to the applicable federal student loan accounts automatically through your loan service provider.
+No. The 0 percent interest rate and suspension of required payments will be applied to the applicable federal student loan accounts automatically through your loan service provider.

 Will Automatic Debit Payments Stop?